Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 > [!TIP]
 > We highly recommend upgrading the versions one by one instead of bulk upgrades.

+## v1.0.4 ➞ v1.0.5

+### Tracking external changes for oauth_redirect_uri in the snowflake_oauth_integration_for_partner_applications resource
+From this version, the snowflake_oauth_integration_for_partner_applications resource is able to detect changes on the Snowflake side and apply appropriate action from the provider level.
+This may produce changes after running `terraform plan`, as before the configuration could contain different value than on the Snowflake side.

 ## v1.0.3 ➞ v1.0.4

 ### Fixed external_function VARCHAR return_type